-Despite being one of the best beginner-friendly e-commerce platforms available, Shopify can overwhelm you with its flexibility and endless options.
-In this Shopify setup tutorial, we’ll walk you through how to create your first online store from start to finish.
+Despite being one of the best beginner-friendly e-commerce platforms, Shopify can overwhelm you with its flexibility and endless options.
+In this Shopify setup tutorial, we’ll walk you through how to create your first online store from start to finish using the best way to learn Shopify.

 Step 1: Start Your Free Trial